 Before joining ABC News, Muhammad spent seven years as anchor and reporter in Toronto, where he became one of the youngest to ever anchor the CBC's flagship newscast, "The National."
 Prior to CBC, he was an anchor and reporter for CityTV and CP24, Toronto's top-rated news channel.

 Born and raised in Toronto, Muhammad's background spans three continents.
 He is fluent in English, conversational in Urdu, and continues to study classical Arabic.

-A graduate of the University of Toronto and of the Graduate School of Journalism at Columbia University, in his spare time Muhammad is an avid travel writer, and is a contributor to the travel section of the Toronto Star, Canada's most-read newspaper.
+Muhammad is a graduate of the University of Toronto and the Graduate School of Journalism at Columbia University.
+In his spare time, he is an avid travel writer and contributes to the travel section of the Toronto Star, Canada's most-read newspaper.

 All rights reserved.